popgendad/libpbwt/README.md

 | Size of compressed genotype data | `size_t` | `pwbt::datasize` |
 | Compressed genotype data | `unsigned char * pbwt::datasize` | `pbwt::data` |

-Following these data are the variable-length strings, in which each string is preceeded by its length:
+Following these data are the variable-length strings, each string is preceeded by an unsigned integer specifying its length:

 The haplotype identifiers: